ismailkhan313/ismailkhan.xyz/content/islamic-studies/Discourses on Shadhili Sufism.md

 The paradise for the Sufi can begin now by reaching Allāh in this world through attainment of inner knowledge (*maʿrifah*).
 For the ʿarif, the paradise of the knowledge of Allāh (_jannatul ʿarif_) is entered first before entering actual paradise (_jannatul zakarif_).

 Attaining *jannatul ʿarif* comes from prolonged dhikr, *mushahadah*, being with the One of Absolute Beauty, being with the Countenance of Allāh (_wajh_). *Mushahadah* is to actively witness Allāh in everything; a state of active wariness and presence of Allāh.
 In essence, attaining a constant state of *mushahadah* comes from spending all one's time striving to be with His Being.

-The Prophet (saw) said, 'watch carefully over Allāh [through obeying His commands and leaving His prohibitions] and you will find Him right in front of you (*ahfadila tajidutu tajadak*)' ([Jami' at-Tirmidhi 2516](https://sunnah.com/tirmidhi:2516)).
+The Prophet (saw) said,
+> 'watch carefully over Allāh [through obeying His commands and leaving His prohibitions] and you will find Him right in front of you.' (*ahfadila tajidutu tajadak*) ([Jami' at-Tirmidhi 2516](https://sunnah.com/tirmidhi:2516)).

 In sum, someone who is with Allāh in this world is someone who has already entered Paradise.
 ## Maʿrifah and the Murid

 The nature of the murid who has *maʿrifah* always asks of himself, 'How can I give thanks to Allāh as it befits the blessing He has put me in?'

-Ibn ʿAṭā ʿIllāh As-Sakandarī said, 'That which the ʿarifīn seek, when they ask for something from Allāh, Allāh will not put anything on their lips except because He wants to give it to them.'
+Ibn ʿAṭā ʿIllāh As-Sakandarī said,

+> 'That which the ʿarifīn seek, when they ask for something from Allāh, Allāh will not put anything on their lips except because He wants to give it to them.'

 Note this is the case for ordinary Muslims as well.

 ## What do the ʿArifīn ask for?

-Regarding this question Ibn ʿAṭā ʿIllāh said, 'They want genuineness in expressing their slavehood to Allāh.'
+Regarding this question Ibn ʿAṭā ʿIllāh said,

+> 'They want genuineness in expressing their slavehood to Allāh.'

-Ruwaym Ibn Aḥmad said, 'Gratitude to the Divine is spending everything you got for Allāh (_as-shukru istighfraha dhaka_).'
+Ruwaym Ibn Aḥmad said,

+> 'Gratitude to the Divine is spending everything you got for Allāh (_as-shukru istighfraha dhaka_).'

 In other words, every moment, breath, limbs, heart, desires, inmost secrets is for Allāh.

-Ruwaym Ibn Aḥmad was a companion (*sahib*) of Imām Junayd and a Shādhilī master in his own right.
-He also said, 'And undertaking to discharge to Allāh what is due to Him.'
+Ruwaym Ibn Aḥmad was a companion (sahib) of Imām Junayd and a Shādhilī master in his own right.
+He also said,

+> 'And undertaking to discharge to Allāh what is due to Him.'

 Meaning, no one can claim they are everything Allāh is asking of them.
 Those who say they are do not understand what is going on, they are deluded.

-The Prophet (saw) said, 'There is no one who is more jealous (_ghirah_) than Allāh.' (Ṣaḥīḥ of Imām Al-Bukhārī; ma min ahadin aghi min Allāhi.)
+To this effect the Prophet (saw) said,

+> 'There is no one who is more jealous (_ghirah_) than Allāh.' (Ṣaḥīḥ of Imām Al-Bukhārī; ma min ahadin aghi min Allāhi.)

-## The Sufi is one who demands everything
+## The Sufi is One Who Demands Everything

-The Sufi’s demand everything, they want to reach Allāh in everything.
-The Sufi Path wants everything from Allāh, such as high stations, high rank, closeness to Allāh, high spot in Jannah.
-Therefore, the price for this is to pay everything to Allāh.
+The Sufi is one who demands everything, in that, they want to reach Allāh in everything.
+The Sufi Path wants everything from Allāh, such as high stations, high rank, closeness to Allāh, and high spot in Jannah.
+Therefore, the price for this is to pay *everything* to Allāh.
+# Hadith of Ibn ʿAbbās

-# Hadith of Ibn ʿAbbās: “Watch Over Allāh And You Will Find Him In Front Of You.”
+The hadith of Ibn ʿAbbās: 'Watch Over Allāh And You Will Find Him In Front Of You.'

 It is stated in a hadīth: